drmeister/legacy-externals-clasp/README.md

 Other useful make targets:

-make setup - configures all libraries make subAll - makes all libraries
+make setup - configures all libraries<br>
+make subAll - makes all libraries